spatie/laravel-fractal/README.md

 $array = $fractal->createData($resource)->toArray();
 ```

-This service provider makes that a tad easier:
+This package makes that a tad easier:

 ```php
 fractal()